Multiple people wounded in attack in US city of Boulder, Colorado

 Redfearn said the suspect was taken into custody following calls to the police dispatch about someone with a weapon who was “setting people on fire”.

-The police chief said he was not in a position to identify the suspect yet, noting that he had been taken to the hospital.
-He said “multiple” people had been wounded, “with injuries consistent with burns”.
+The police chief said he was not in a position to identify the suspect yet, noting that he had also been taken to the hospital.
+Redfearn said “multiple” people had been wounded, “with injuries consistent with burns”.

 He added that the injuries ranged from serious to minor.